-The Company's management and Board of Directors are responsiblefor the matters stated in section 134(5) of the Act with respect to the preparation ofthese standalone financial statements that give a true and fair view of the state ofaffairs profit/loss and other comprehensive income changes in equity and cash flows ofthe Company in accordance with the accounting principles generally accepted in Indiaincluding the Indian Accounting Standards (Ind AS) specified under Section 133 of the Act.This responsibility also includes maintenance of adequate accounting records in accordancewith the provisions of the Act for safeguarding of the assets of the Company and forpreventing and detecting frauds and other irregularities; selection and application ofappropriate accounting policies; making judgments and estimates that are reasonable andprudent; and design implementation and maintenance of adequate internal financialcontrols that were operating effectively for ensuring the accuracy and completeness of theaccounting records relevant to the preparation and presentation of the standalonefinancial statements that give a true and fair view and are free from materialmisstatement whether due to fraud or error.
+The Company's Management and Board of Directors are responsiblefor the matters stated in section 134(5) of the Act with respect to the preparation ofthese standalone financial statements that give a true and fair view of the state ofaffairs profit/loss and other comprehensive income changes in equity and cash flows ofthe Company in accordance with the accounting principles generally accepted in Indiaincluding the Indian Accounting Standards (Ind AS) specified under section 133 of the Act.This responsibility also includes maintenance of adequate accounting records in accordancewith the provisions of the Act for safeguarding of the assets of the Company and forpreventing and detecting frauds and other irregularities; selection and application ofappropriate accounting policies; making judgments and estimates that are reasonable andprudent; and design implementation and maintenance of adequate internal financialcontrols that were operating effectively for ensuring accuracy and completeness of theaccounting records relevant to the preparation and presentation of the standalonefinancial statements that give a true and fair view and are free from materialmisstatement whether due to fraud or error.

-In preparing the standalone financial statements the Management andBoard of Directors are responsible for assessing the Company's ability to continue asa going concern disclosing as applicable matters related to going concern and using thegoing concern basis of accounting unless management either intends to liquidate the Company orto cease operations or has no realistic alternative but to doso.
+In preparing the standalone financial statements the Management andBoard of Directors are responsible for assessing the Company's ability to continue asa going concern disclosing as applicable matters related to going concern and using thegoing concern basis of accounting unless the Board of Directors either intends toliquidate the Company or to cease operations or has no realistic alternative but to doso.

-Board of Directors is also responsible for overseeing theCompany's financial reporting process.
+The Board of Directors is also responsible for overseeing theCompany's financial reporting process.

 Auditor's Responsibilities for the Audit of the StandaloneFinancial Statements

 Our objectives are to obtain reasonable assurance about whether thestandalone financial statements as a whole are free from material misstatement whetherdue to fraud or error and to issue an auditor's report that includes our opinion.Reasonable assurance is a high level of assurance but is not a guarantee that an auditconducted in accordance with SAs will always detect a material misstatement when itexists.
 Misstatements can arise from fraud or error and are considered material ifindividually

 As part of an audit in accordance with SAs we exercise professionaljudgment and maintain professional skepticism throughout the audit.
 We also: